glennreal/spring-k8-demo/README.md

 Now you need to be able to connect to the application, which you have exposed as a Service in Kubernetes.
 One way to do that, which works great at development time, is to create an SSH tunnel:

-#Expose Services
+# Expose Services
 kubectl port-forward svc/demo 8080:8080

-#Test the service in deployed Kubernetes
+# Test the service in Kubernetes
 curl localhost:8080/actuator/health

 # What is Kubernetes